Unforgiven (2001): Preliminary matches

-As the event began, Jennifer Holliday performed "America the Beautiful" in the honor of the victims of the World Trade Center attacks on September 11.
-The first match that took place was a Fatal Four-Way Elimination match for the WWF Tag Team Championship between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Big Show and Spike Dudley, Lance Storm and The Hurricane and Hardy Boyz (Matt Hardy and Jeff Hardy).
+As the event began, Jennifer Holliday performed "America the Beautiful" in honor of the victims of the World Trade Center attacks on September 11.
+The first match that took place was a Fatal Four-Way Elimination match for the WWF Tag Team Championship between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Big Show, and Spike Dudley, Lance Storm, and The Hurricane, and Hardy Boyz (Matt Hardy and Jeff Hardy).
 Bubba performed a Bubba Bomb on Matt, allowing D-Von to pin Matt to retain the title.

-The second match was between Perry Saturn and Raven.
-Raven attempted a Raven Effect but Saturn countered the move into a Three Handled Moss Covered Family Credenza for the win.
+The second match was between Perry Saturn, and Raven.
+Raven attempted a Raven Effect, but Saturn countered the move into a Three Handled Moss Covered Family Credenza for the win.

 The third match featured Edge defending the WWF Intercontinental Championship against Christian.
-Christian performed an Edgecution on Edge for a near-fall.
-Christian attempted a One man con chair to but Edge avoided the move and attempted the same move on Christian but the referee stopped Edge.
-Christian took advantage and attacked Edge with a low blow, pinning him to win the title.
+Christian performed a Edgecution on Edge for a near-fall.
+Christian attempted a One man con chair to, but Edge avoided the move, and attempted the same move on Christian, but the referee stopped Edge.
+Christian took advantage, and attacked Edge with a low blow, pinning him to win the title.

-The fourth match was a tag team match for the WCW Tag Team Championship between The Brothers of Destruction (The Undertaker and Kane) and KroniK (Brian Adams and Bryan Clark).
-Undertaker performed a Chokeslam on Clark to retain the title.
+The fourth match was a tag team match for the WCW Tag Team Championship between The Brothers of Destruction (The Undertaker and Kane), and KroniK (Brian Adams and Bryan Clark).
+The Undertaker performed a Chokeslam on Clark to retain the title.

 Next, Rob Van Dam defended the WWF Hardcore Championship against Chris Jericho.
-Jericho applied the Walls of Jericho on Van Dam but Van Dam escaped the hold.
-Jericho attempted a Lionsault but Van Dam avoided the move.
-Van Dam attempted a Five Star Frog Splash on Jericho but Jericho avoided the move.
-Jericho tried to strike Van Dam with the ladder but Van Dam knocked him down.
+Jericho applied the Walls of Jericho on Van Dam, but Van Dam escaped the hold.
+Jericho attempted a Lionsault, but Van Dam avoided the move.
+Van Dam attempted a Five Star Frog Splash on Jericho, but Jericho avoided the move.
+Jericho tried to strike Van Dam with the ladder, but Van Dam knocked him down.
 The two battled on the ladder until Van Dam escaped the ring.
 Jericho hit Van Dam with a chair until Stephanie McMahon distracted Jericho.
-Van Dam performed a Van Daminator and a Five-Star Frog Splash to retain the title.
+Van Dam performed a Van Daminator, and a Five-Star Frog Splash to retain the title.